jclehner/bcm2-dumps/cga4233/eu/README.md

 If you want root access to the Linux part, flash `nvram_root.bin` to both `flash0.nvram` and `flash0.nvram1` partitions.
 This launches Linux with `init=/bin/sh`.

+Also check out [this thread](https://github.com/jclehner/bcm2-utils/issues/34) for some more info.